-On December 31, 2018, the Company had cash of \$1,575,784 (December 31, 2017 - \$1,179,634).
+On March 31, 2019, the Company had cash of \$5,603,113 (December 31, 2018 - \$1,575,784).
 Management of cash balances is conducted in-house based on internal investment guidelines.
 Cash is deposited with a major Canadian financial institution.
 Cash required for immediate operations is held in a chequing account.
 Excess funds may be invested in conservative money market instruments that bear interest and carry a low degree of risk.
-Some examples of instruments in which the Company may invest its cash are treasury bills, money market funds, bank guaranteed investment certificates and bankers' acceptance notes.
+Some examples of instruments in which we may invest its cash are treasury bills, money market funds, bank guaranteed investment certificates and bankers' acceptance notes.
 The objective of these investments is to preserve funds for the use in and advancement of the Company's business.